 The device has a subtly curved hard-coated polycarbonate plastic back that comes in blue, green, white, yellow, and pink.
 The prices however are disappointing, as iPhone 5C costs $550 off-contract – only $100 less than the iPhone 5S.
 This is however, far higher than the range of $300 to $400 that many analysts believed could help Apple against lower-cost players.

 At the event Apple also showcased its iPhone 5S, which came in an improvised version with new internals, although it sports almost the same design.
 It also offers some revolutionary features like an A7 chip with with 64-bit architecture and a finger print scanner.

-Meanwhile, the rivals have pointed to the lack of innovation on Apple’s part and simply upgrading components, while still retaining the same design fundamentals.
-Over the last couple of years there is a perception that Apple has lost their ability to innovate .
+Meanwhile, the rivals have pointed to the lack of innovation on Apple’s part and simply upgrading components while still retaining the same design fundamentals.
+Over the last couple of years, there is a perception that Apple has lost its innovation ability.

-Nokia went on to slam the iPhone 5C, which will come in a variety of colors, an obvious attempt to copy their multi-hued Lumia design philosophy.
+Nokia went on to slam the iPhone 5C, which will come in various colors, an apparent attempt to copy their multi-hued Lumia design philosophy.
 The model is expected to arrive in India by December 2013.

 In the end, what will matter is the people’s verdict.
 So what do you think of Apple’s new mobile offerings?
 Is the iPhone 5s a worthy upgrade?
 Does the iPhone 5C make you reach for your wallet?